Which of the following statements correctly describes the first 3... | Study Prep in Pearson+

 1

-Step 3: Identify which elements among the first 36 are transition metals.
-Transition metals start from element 21 (scandium) to element 30 (zinc) within the first 36 elements.
+Identify that representative elements are found in groups 1, 2, and 13 to 18, which include metals, metalloids, and nonmetals, while transition metals are found in groups 3 to 12.

-Step 4: Recognize that the first 36 elements include both representative elements (such as alkali metals, alkaline earth metals, and nonmetals) and transition metals (elements in the d-block).
+Recognize that among the first 30 elements, some belong to the representative groups (such as sodium, magnesium, and aluminum) and some belong to the transition metals (such as scandium, titanium, and zinc).

-Step 5: Conclude that the correct description is that the first 36 elements include both representative elements and transition metals, not exclusively nonmetals, transition metals, or only representative elements.
+Conclude that the first 30 elements include both representative elements and transition metals, so the correct description is that they include both types.

 Watch next